-Episode 120: AML Series, Pt 6 - AML Consolidation and Maintenance: Therapeutic Approaches
+Episode 120: AML Series, Pt 6 - AML Consolidation: Therapeutic Approaches

 This week, we move to our next phases of therapy for AML, which are consolidation and maintenance.
 Be sure to check out our prior episodes for a discussion on initial workup and how we incorporate recurrent genetic abnormalities into how we think about AML.
 Check out figure 1 from this paper for a helpful diagram!